3bit-techs/vvpctl/README.md

 Cli used to manage Apache Flink® Jobs installed on Ververica Plataform® Deployments through the Application Manager API.

-**NOTE**: This tool currently only Jar Deployments.
+**NOTE**: This tool currently only supports Jar Deployments.

 ## Features

 * Delete deployments
 * Declarative way of apply changes on deployments
-* Artifact upload to Artifact Storage (maximum of 50MB) and automatic reference when applying changes
+* Jar upload to the Artifact Storage (maximum of 50MB) and automatic reference when applying changes
 * Drift detection before applying changes
 * Automatic old artifacts purge
 * Dry run mode
 * Automatic deployment target creation and reference on the deployment
 * Synchronous interactions with the API (waiting for the desired state transition)
+* Automatic cancel a Deployment when the current state is `FAILED`.

 ## Install